YourAverageMo/fml/memory-bank/activeContext.md

 ## 4. Active Decisions and Considerations

-- **AI Output Structure:** Strict adherence to the defined JSON structure for AI responses is critical for reliable parsing.
-Robust error handling for malformed responses is a priority.
+- **AI Output Structure:** Strict adherence to the defined JSON structure for AI responses is critical for reliable parsing, now enforced by Pydantic schemas.
+Robust error handling for malformed responses remains a priority.
 - **Cross-Platform Compatibility:** All features, especially clipboard integration, must be tested and verified across macOS, Windows, and Linux.
-- **Modularity:** Maintaining the separation of concerns (core logic vs. presentation, AI abstraction) from the outset to facilitate future enhancements.
+- **Modularity:** The successful implementation of AI service abstraction and separate output formatting reinforces the commitment to a modular architecture, facilitating future enhancements and alternative AI providers.
-- **Prompt Engineering:** The initial system prompt for Gemini will be crucial for consistent and accurate command generation.
-This will be an iterative process.
+- **Prompt Engineering:** The initial system prompt for Gemini remains crucial for consistent and accurate command generation.
+This will continue to be an iterative process.

 ## 5. Important Patterns and Preferences

 - **Environment Variables for API Keys:** `GEMINI_API_KEY` will be used for secure API key management.
 - **Python Standard Libraries:** Prioritizing `argparse` for CLI parsing.
-- **External Libraries:** `google-generativeai` and `pyperclip` are the primary external dependencies for MVP.
+- **External Libraries:** `google.genai` (the new SDK), `pyperclip` (to be re-added), and `pydantic` are the primary external dependencies for MVP.

 ## 6. Learnings and Project Insights

-- The project's success heavily relies on the AI's ability to consistently provide structured and accurate command information.
+- The project's success heavily relies on the AI's ability to consistently provide structured and accurate command information, now significantly improved by Pydantic schema enforcement.
 - Cross-platform compatibility, particularly for clipboard operations, requires careful attention to potential system-level dependencies.
-- A clear, modular architecture will be key to future extensibility, especially for adding new AI providers or a TUI.
+- A clear, modular architecture, now largely implemented for the core AI interaction, is key to future extensibility, especially for adding new AI providers or a TUI.
+- The iterative process of refactoring and testing is crucial for maintaining code health and addressing issues promptly.